Vishaltripathi1712/Data-science-udacity/README.md

 List of software, firmware and hardware you may require.
 Installing GIT tool : https://git-scm.com/downloads.
-Files used
+# Files used
-The following file contains necessary commands used to do tasks:
+The following file contains necessary commands used to do tasks *Git Commands Documentation.pdf
-Git Commands Documentation.pdf
 The following files helps to understand the Git key terms:
-Git-KeyTerms.pdf
+ *Git-KeyTerms.pdf
-Credits
+# Credits
 Git documentation is very usefull.